 - a) It is reiterated that the maximum cap on spectrum may be prescribed at 25% of the total commercial spectrum assigned in a service area, irrespective of technology mix and/or spectrum band deployed. - b) This is because the spectrum bands already allocated or are in the process of being allocated through the imminent 3G, EVDO and BWA auctions are all IMT identified bands capable of offering similar /equivalent functionality of services.
-It would thus be both incorrect as well as undesirable to prescribe different caps for different bands a) It is submitted that the minimum size of the trading block will depend upon the a number of factors, viz. spectrum band, technology, channeling plan, etc and it would be impossible to define it upfront.
+It would thus be both incorrect as well as undesirable to prescribe different caps for different bands / technologies.

-/ technologies.
 This will only lead to administrative complexity and enforcement issues.